vsm/vsm-dictionary/Dictionary.spec.md

   matches may cause that `getMatchesForString()` returns more than `perPage` matches in total, for the first page only.
   <br>
-  The addition of some non-S/T match-objects is elaborated below:
+  The addition/merging of some non-S/T match-objects is elaborated below:

 + Addition of match-objects from `fixedTermsCache`:
   + It will consider the following `options` props: